Ireland 22-19 Argentina

 Crowley has responded very assertively to his poor performance against the All Black and scores a drop goal to add to his try and conversion.
 Ireland have shown good variation in their attacks.
 Clarkson comes on for his first cap early with Bealham in the bin as Van Der Flier is sacrificed.
 Argentina engage early and his propping isn’t required but Ireland concede another penalty for crossing and Albornoz makes no mistake.
 15-9.

 Ireland finally break through at the third time of asking and McCarthy makes it 22-9 from close in.
 But Argentina have come to play and make good ground through their forwards close to the ruck.
 But their backs can’t make any inroads and Ireland finally repel them sufficiently to leave the score 22-9 at half time.
-The worrying thing is that the penalty count is 7-3 against Ireland and the referee may soon his patience with frequent infringing.
+The worrying thing is that the penalty count is 7-3 against Ireland and the referee may soon lose his patience with frequent infringing.

 Overall, it has been an encouraging first half by Ireland.
 The forwards aren’t dominating the scrums and mauls, but neither are they being pushed backwards.
 The line-out has functioned reasonably well and the backline has moved with purpose and variation.
 The ball handling has been much better in the relatively benign conditions and there has been a cohesion to Ireland’s play that was so sorely lacking against the All Blacks with Gibson Park pulling the strings… What a difference a week makes!